aces/Loris/README.Mac.md

 localhost:8000/installdb.php
 ```

-and depending if using Apache or php -S.
+depending if using Apache or php -S.

+Make sure that `$yourURL` above contains the "http://" or "https://" and `$yourHostname` does not.
+If your server is only being accessed from localhost, you can skip this step.

 Once finished hooray, LORIS should be accessible and you can start developing!